datalab-org/datalab/INSTALL.md

 ## Permanent deployment instructions

-There are several steps involved from taking the Docker containers above and provisioning a persistent *datalab* server and instance.
+There are several steps involved from taking the Docker containers above and provisioning a persistent *datalab* server and instance available through the internet.
 Many of these involve tuning the server configuration for your group following the [additional documentation](config.md) on configuration, but many additional choices also depend on how you plan to host the containers in the long-term.
 Some things to consider: